mui/material-ui/docs/data/material/integrations/nextjs/nextjs.md

 ### Font optimization

-To integrate [Next.js font optimization](https://nextjs.org/docs/pages/building-your-application/optimizing/fonts) with Material UI, opens `pages/_app.tsx` and create a theme using `var(--font-roboto)` as a value to the `typography.fontFamily` field.
+To integrate [Next.js font optimization](https://nextjs.org/docs/pages/building-your-application/optimizing/fonts) with Material UI, open `pages/_app.tsx` and create a theme using `var(--font-roboto)` as a value for the `typography.fontFamily` field.

 ```diff title="pages/_app.tsx"
  import * as React from 'react';